syahirkamal/sk-acad-site/content/project/detecting-sensor-nodes/index.md

 ---
-title: DETECTING SENSOR NODES DEPLOYED IN P2P BOTNETS USING GRAPH-THEORETIC APPROACHES sumnmary : A grant to detect sensor nodes deployed in P2P botnets using graph-theoretic approaches.
+title: DETECTING SENSOR NODES DEPLOYED IN P2P BOTNETS USING GRAPH-THEORETIC APPROACHES
+summary: A grant to detect sensor nodes in P2P Botnets using Graph-theoretic approaches.
 tags:
 - Botnets